ARM-software/Tool-Solutions/docker/tensorflow-lite-micro-rtos-fvp/README.md

             ```commandline
             $ ./docker_build.PS1 -compiler armclang
             ```
-        * If you wish to use the GNU GCC Compiler (Not available for ml-embedded-evaluation-kit)
+        * If you wish to use the GNU GCC Compiler
             ```commandline
             $ ./docker_build.PS1 -compiler gcc
             ```